House Edge

 Feature buy should never be treated as a shortcut to value.
 It is a price paid for direct access to a volatile round.
 That price may be many times the base stake, and the result can still return little.
 A disciplined policy sets a fixed number of attempts, or bans the option entirely.
 The policy should also consider wagering rules if bonus funds are active, because feature buy may be restricted, excluded or capped by the casino terms.

 If a player chooses to buy a feature, the cost should be counted before the click.
 For example, two paid attempts at €20 each are not two spins; they are a €40 session segment.
 If that amount feels uncomfortable, the decision is already too large.
-Mental is designed to make feature access feel tempting.
+Mental II is designed to make feature access feel tempting.
 The answer is not willpower in the moment, but a rule written before the offer appears.

 Tracking does not predict the next outcome, but it can reveal player behavior.
 Record session start, bankroll, stake, feature buy decisions, stop points and ending balance.
 Add one note about emotional state.
 The useful pattern is not whether the game is hot or cold.
 The useful pattern is whether the player raises stakes after losses, ignores time limits, re-deposits after a stop point or buys features after frustration.

-Mental can produce long dry stretches, sudden medium wins and rare heavy spikes.
+Mental II can produce long dry stretches, sudden medium wins and rare heavy spikes.
 None of those events creates debt in the machine.
 Random outcomes do not balance themselves inside a single player session.
 The next spin is still a paid event with the same underlying RTP version.
 The most useful response to variance is not prediction; it is stake discipline and a willingness to leave.

 When the session feels personal, pause.
 The game has no memory of the rent, the previous deposit or the last near miss.
 That statement sounds cold because the math is cold.
 A good strategy keeps the human side warm by protecting time, money and attention from a system that is built to keep spinning.